MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

 :::image type="content" source="media/database-migration-assessment-for-oracle-extension/dmafo-per-schema-basis.png" alt-text="per schema basis":::

 This estimation is based on a statistical model that applies to the object count, lines of code, enabled features and size of the database.
-For more accurate estimate on the code conversion , use [SQL Server migration Assistant for Oracle](https://docs.microsoft.com/en-us/sql/ssma/oracle/sql-server-migration-assistant-for-oracle-oracletosql).
+For more accurate estimate on the code conversion, use [SQL Server migration Assistant for Oracle](https://docs.microsoft.com/en-us/sql/ssma/oracle/sql-server-migration-assistant-for-oracle-oracletosql).
 The estimation may vary based on

 >[!Note]